edufolly/flutter_bluetooth_serial/README.md

 + Discovering devices,

-+ Connecting to multiple devices in the same time,
++ Connecting to multiple devices at the same time,

 + Sending and recieving data (multiple connections).